AzimsTech/AzimsTech.github.io/_posts/2019-04-03-3-things-i-miss-about-nokia-phones.md

 share-img: 'https://i.imgur.com/RJ7Va71.png'
 subtitle: Cool Old Nokia Design Choices
 ---
-Growing up I used to see various **Nokia** phones models used by family & friends or on the internet.
+Growing up I used to see various **Nokia** phones models used by family and friends or on the internet.
 Before owning an Android phone, I've been using a variety of Nokia phones as my "mobile computers" to surf the internet and as a **media player**.
 There a few **features** I wish smartphones nowadays taken from old Nokia models.

 ![Memes](https://i.redd.it/6jsbcarjzdl21.jpg)